-- Skyros Shipping Company operates ferry service to Skyros.
-The ferry runs twice per day during holiday season from Kymi to Linaria (located on Skyros).
-During the winter the service operates daily.
+- Skyros Shipping Company operates regularly scheduled ferry service to Skyros.
+Ferries run twice daily during holiday season, leaving from Kymi (Euboea Island) to Linaria.
+During winter months, this service is once daily.

 Skyros Island cruise terminal

-Cruise ships to Skyros Island dock (anchor) at Skyros - port town on the northeastern coast.
+Cruise ships to Skyros Island dock (anchor) at Linaria - port town on the west coast.

 The Skyros Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Skyros Island, Greece.